aglaevazz/chat-application/README.md

 - Protobuf3

 In progess:
-- write unittests for Server
+- write unit tests for server

 To do:
-- write unittests for Client
+- write unit tests for client
-- test and fix bugs
+- optimize code (see todos)
-- create UI with PyQt
+- create UI with Java using Swing